atafs/PROJECTS_until_2014/README.md

   = C and SH: very interested in Linux OS.
 Specially Debian based linux (caixa magica, ubuntu).

       - C: understanding of it´s strucuture and syntaxe.
       - SH: also very usefull when administrating Linux machines.
-Being able to add pipes (with grep, sed,...).
+Being able to add pipes (to use grep, sed,...).
 Taking care of permission (chmod)...

   = RUBY: there is the beginning of the study of it.
 Basic Knowledge of it´s structure.
 Interested in expanding to Ruby on Rails.